-Whether you are the CEO, the product manager, or the product marketing manager of a company, you want your business to succeed.
+Whether you are the CEO, the What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title…, or the product marketing manager of a company, you want your business to succeed.

 “You can’t manage what you can’t measure.”Peter Drucker